mattuz/TDDE25-SC2-bot/README.md

 4. Everything is now ready for PyCharm: Start PyCharm, and then select "Open" and navigate to the location you cloned your fork of this repository to.

-5. In order to run the code, right file name "main.py" in the project panel on the right and select "Debug main".
-This will run the code in "main.py" and start StarCraft II.
-You can also edit the code in "main.py" by double-clicking on it.
+5. In order to run the code, right click the file named "main.py" in the project panel to the right, and select "Debug main".
+This will run the code in "main.py", and consequently start StarCraft II.
+You can also edit the code in "main.py" by double-clicking "main.py".

 [PyCommandCenter's page on PyCharm]: https://gitlab.ida.liu.se/course-starcraft-ai/pycommandcenter/blob/master/pycharm.md